-Budgeted cost: £19,495.89
+Budgeted cost: £ 3175.00

-Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on Adaptive teaching methods.
-INSET and CPD sessions dedicated to quality training for teachers and teaching assistants.
-Targeted use of Tom Sherrington and Oliver Caviglioli's Walk Thrus to support and share practice and deepen understanding.
-The evidence which informed the EEF's 'Special Education Needs in Mainstream Schools' guidance report indicated that there are five particular approaches which can be integrated into day-to-day teaching practice to raise attainment among children with additional needs, as well as their classmates.
-The Early Career Framework Standard 5 details the flexible and responsive way that teachers should plan and deliver effective learning taking into account barriers and individual needs of the children.
-1,3 Read Write Inc training for all new members of staff will ensure a consistent approach to teaching the systematic synthetic scheme.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole school engagement in the Voice 21 project, starting September 2024.
+Voice 21 is a national charity that supports schools to build speaking ad listening into the curriculum, teaching and learning and wider school life.
+The EEF evidence on oral language interventions has found the impact for early years to be +7 months of additional progress and the impact for primary schools to be 6+ months. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/oral-language- interventions 2, 3 Read Write Inc training for all new members of staff will ensure a consistent approach to teaching the systematic synthetic scheme.
 KS2 teachers will be able to apply the knowledge, skills and strategies to support all pupils in English lessons.
 There is extensive evidence that teaching phonics using a systematic and synthetic approach is the most effective, particularly for children from disadvantaged backgrounds.
 EEF report the impact to be +5 months.
 EEF Toolkit Phonics Ofsted recognise Read Write Inc as a validated scheme for teaching systematic and synthetic approach.
 DfE Validated systematic and synthetic phonics schemes 1, 3 Early identification of children with Speech, Language and Communication needs (SLCN).
 School commissions two experienced speech and language therapists to support school staff on a fortnightly basis.
-Teachers are trained to deliver the whole school approach Teaching The Teaching Children to Listen programme was written by a specialist speech and language therapist and has been highly recommended by our speech and language therapists in school.
+Teachers are trained to deliver the whole school approach Teaching Children to Listen Programme The Teaching Children to Listen programme was written by a specialist speech and language therapist and has been highly recommended by our speech and language therapists in school.
 Oral language interventions can have a positive impact on pupil progress and support learning skills across the curriculum.
-EEF Oral language interventions 2

-Children to Listen Programme Early language development research reports that children from low socio- economic groups have low language abilities, fall behind and are slow to catch up.
-Public Health England Early Language Development --------------------------------- -- --
+EEF Oral language interventions Early language development research reports that children from low socio-economic groups have low language abilities, fall behind and are slow to catch up.
+Public Health England Early Language Development 2